7 Relationship Conversations for the Next COVID Challenges

 2. Navigate your fears and concerns

-In addition to acknowledging the stress, it could also be a good exercise to individually list your fears and concerns then come together and discuss.
-Again, this conversation takes empathy, trust and kindness.
+In addition to acknowledging the stress, it could also be a good exercise to individually list your fears and concerns and then come together and discuss them.
+Again, this conversation takes empathy, trust, and kindness.
 So set some ground rules about how to care for each other before you begin.
-Listen deeply and be sure to acknowledge each other’s thoughts, feelings, and validate each other’s fears and concerns.
+Listen deeply and be sure to acknowledge each other’s thoughts and feelings, and validate each other’s fears and concerns.
 Some examples may be:

 - Fear of the virus itself